John Chaisson: Vietnam War

 On 18 May Walt tasked him with securing the Hàn River bridge in Da Nang which was being contested between Struggle Movement forces and South Vietnamese Marines.
 He convinced the Vietnamese Marines to be replaced by US Marines, but was unable to convince the Struggle Movement forces similarly and so ordered US Marines to move amongst the Struggle Movement forces and sit down.
-He and Walt then attempted to convince the Struggle Movement commander not to blow up the bridge with them on it, the commander signalled for the demolition, but nothing happened.
+He and Walt then attempted to convince the Struggle Movement commander not to blow up the bridge with them on it, the commander signaled for the demolition, but nothing happened.
 The charges were disarmed and the US Marines took control of the bridge.

 In November 1966 he expressed his opposition to the proposed Strongpoint-obstacle-system along the Vietnamese Demilitarized Zone saying "All of the barrier plans are fantastic, absolutely impractical and III MAF is opposed to all because of engineer requirements... and the installations must tie down troops to protect the barrier."

 He was awarded the Legion of Merit with Combat "V" for his service as Assistant Chief of Staff, G-3, III MAF.

 Following his promotion to Brigadier general in November 1966, he was reassigned duty as Director, Combat Operations Center, Headquarters, MACV, replacing Brigadier General William K. Jones.
 He formed a close relationship with MACV commander General William Westmoreland and became his informal advisor on all Marine matters with a reputation for outspokenness.
 Commenting on the outcome of the Battle of Dak To he asked "Is it a victory when you lose 362 friendlies in three weeks and by your own spurious body count you only get 1,200?"
 In a press conference on 3 February 1968, he admitted that the Viet Cong had surprised the MACV command with the intensity and coordination of the Tet Offensive.
 For his role at MACV he earned the Distinguished Service Medal.